anansilva/docker-rails-api-postgres-rspec-tempate/README.md

 2. It creates a new container based on that image
 3. Runs `rails new` inside the container

-If you work with minitest, you can remove the `-T` flag from the command.
-I removed it so I can later install rspec.

 `rails new` updates the Gemfile, so we will need to build the image again:

 ```shell